-Proposals that are not received in a timely manner will not be voted on at the 2020 Annual Meeting.
-If a proposal is received on time, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
-All stockholder proposals should be marked for the attention of Secretary, Madrigal Pharmaceuticals, Inc., 200 Barr Harbor Drive, Suite 200, West Conshohocken, Pennsylvania 19428.
+Proposals that are not a proper subject for consideration or that are not received in a timely manner will not be voted on at the 2022 Annual Meeting.
+If a proposal is proper and received on time, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
+All stockholder proposals should be marked for the attention of Corporate Secretary, Madrigal Pharmaceuticals, Inc., 200 Barr Harbor Drive, Suite 200, West Conshohocken, Pennsylvania 19428.